 Conversely, the pandemic had the opposite effect on the health care arm of the Group.
 An upswing in demand for the services offered by the Group within this sector was experienced which somehow mitigated to a lesser extent the negative effects experienced within the hospitality and leisure arm of the Group's business model.
-Moreover, with the gradual opening in July 2020 of the 504-bed new wing at Saint Vincent de Paul Residence which will be run and managed by one of the Group's associated companies, this will further serve to cushion the negative impact experienced in other sectors within the Group.
+Moreover, the opening of the new 504-bed wing at the Saint Vincent de Paul Residence, which is run and managed by a Group's associate, helped to mitigate against the negative impact experienced in the other sectors within the Group.